KensukeAkita/sterile-dm-lfa/README.md

 Asy_Redistribution.py is a script to compute a fluctuated asymmetry for each particle species.

+Cor_Asy_QCD.py is a script to compute a finite temperature QCD corrections in Asy_Redistribution.py.

+DOF.py is a fitting formula for effective relativistic d.o.f's.

 ChiTable.dat is a data file of susceptibilities, copied from the public code: https://github.com/ntveem/sterile-dm